MrCrewKY/AI-Personal-Expense-Predictor-Advisor/Workflow Info/Updated_Workflow_forKaggle.md

 Convert dates to datetime

+Aggregate expenses by month (total) → for Prophet & ANN

-Aggregate expenses by month
+Aggregate expenses by month and category → for LLM advisory & dashboard

+📌 Important design decision:

+Total monthly expenses are used for forecasting models (Prophet & ANN)

+Category-level expenses are used only for AI advice and visualization

-Filter expenses only:
+2.1 Filter expenses only
 df_expense = df[df['Type'] == 'Expense']

-Convert Date column:
-df_expense['Date'] = pd.to_datetime(df_expense['Date'])
+2.2 Convert Date column to datetime df_expense['Date'] = pd.to_datetime(df_expense['Date'])

-Aggregate monthly expenses:
-monthly_expense = (
+2.3 Aggregate TOTAL monthly expenses (for ML models) monthly_expense = (
     df_expense
     .groupby(pd.Grouper(key='Date', freq='M'))['Amount']